Should you rent or buy your home?

 We are also easily fooled by compound growth.
 Consider a house that tripled in value over 25 years.
 At first glance, that seems worth boasting about at your next cocktail party, but if you were to run the numbers, you should probably stay quiet.

 The annualized return is about 4.5% — not terrible, but only about half of what you could have expected from the stock market.
-And, that ignores all the money you poured into your home over those years — property taxes, a new roof, plumbing emergencies, buying and selling fees, etc. Those expenses would eliminate much of that 4.5% nominal return and you would be back to earning a return roughly equal to the inflation rate — or not much more than if that money had been invested in bank CDs.
+And, that ignores all the money you poured into your home over those years — property taxes, a new roof, plumbing emergencies, buying and selling fees, etc. Those expenses would eliminate much of that 4.5% nominal return and you would be back to earning a return roughly equal to the inflation rate — or not much more than if that money had been invested in a savings account.

 Contrast home ownership with stock ownership.
 Stocks are costless to own and you receive dividends; with your home, it is as if you have to pay dividends after purchasing it.
 That’s not a great asset in which to invest.